viniciusCamargo/how-to-migrate-your-wordPress/README.md

 **Note**: While developing your theme, try to use relative paths for your images.
 WP will set the path for your image to an absolute path e.g. `http://dev.yourproject.com/wp-content/uploads/2016/03/your-image.png`, shrink that to only `/wp-content/uploads/2016/03/your-image.png` and you'll avoid future reworking since neither WP Migrate DB or your editions to the functions file will change the path of the images.

 The process is quite straightforward:

-1. After installing the plugin head to its configuration at `Tools > Migrate DB` and fill the address and path of your current project and the equivalent information for the destination:
+1. After installing the plugin head over to its configuration at `Tools > Migrate DB` and fill the address and path of your current project and the equivalent information for the destination:
 ```
 Find                                       Replace
 //dev.yourproject.com                      yourproject.com